 If you’re craving spaghetti but don’t want to see higher glucose numbers later on, here are a few things you can try:

 Despite all of this, you may decide that pasta just can’t be part of your eating plan.
 And that’s always your choice.
 But for those who need their fettuccine fix, I hope this is helpful.
-Do you have tips for eating pasta that you’d like to share?
-If so, please do!
-I’m sure our readers would be interested.
+By following these tips, pasta doesn’t have to be a thing of the past!